 To get started, download and install Cisdem Data Recovery on your Mac.
 One can download the free trial from https://download.cisdem.com/cisdem-datarecovery.dmg.

 Go to Disk Data Recovery, select the drive where your contacts are stored.

-Click the Scan button.
+Click the Search for lost files button.
 During the scan, real-time scan results will be provided.
 After the scan is completed, you will find a list of all the recoverable files and data.
 You can preview them in batch or one by one.

 Select (individually or in batch) the items you want to restore and click the Recover button.
 This app will start recovering the lost data caused by Big Sur, Catalina or Mojave upgrade or other reasons.

 If you have a recent backup of your Mac and are going to restore contacts from Time Machine but only to find that the external disk drive is corrupted.
 Don’t worry.
 You can use Cisdem Data Recovery to recover the corrupted data from external hard drive.

 In addition to restore Contacts from Time Machine, you can also get your contacts, emails and other items back from iCloud.